 If you’ve already missed that window, don’t worry, there is still an excellent chance that you can get affordable Medigap coverage.
 You can’t put a price on the peace of mind that supplemental coverage will give you.

-If you're still confused, you can contact me or an experienced Medigap insurance agent.
-Those agents can answer any questions that you can or point you in the right direction.
+If you’re still confused, you can contact me or an experienced Medigap insurance agent.
+Those agents can answer any questions that you have or point you in the right direction.

 The Bottom Line – Understanding Medicare Supplement Plan A